pintjuk/FAAS/README.md

 Just pas any regular golang function to RunFunc, and the library will spin up a web server running this function.

-to make it work with the faas gateway you need to run it in a docker container with with labels
+to make it work with the FAAS gateway you need to run it in a docker container with with labels

 ```